mertbildirici1/Route/README.md

 ## Part 2: Creating `GraphDemo`

 The starter code for `GraphDemo.java` only includes an empty `main` method.
-Feel free to modify `GraphDemo` however you see fit - it will not be autograded.
-In the end, running your `GraphDemo` `main` method should produce a demonstration of the functionality of your project, including (at a minimum) the calculation of a shortest path between at least two cities in the United States, and the visualization of that route.
-You will produce a recording demonstrating your use of `GraphDemo` in at most 5 minutes.
-In your recording, you should explain how `GraphDemo` works.
+Feel free to organize `GraphDemo` however you see fit - it will not be autograded. **Running your `GraphDemo` `main` method should produce a demonstration of the functionality of your project on the USA highway network, including (at a minimum) the following:**

+1. A user should be able to indicate two cities in the United States.
+An extensive list of latitude-longitude coordinates for US Cities has been included in `data/uscities.csv`.
+This data was obtained from [simplemaps.com](https://simplemaps.com/data/us-cities) for educational use only.

+2. For each of the user indicated points, the demo should locate the closest vertex of the road network from `usa.graph`, the large data file containing the highway network of the USA.

+3. The demo should calculate a route (shortest path) between the two nearest vertices to the cities indicated by the user.

+4. The demo should indicate the total distance (in miles) of the route calculated.

+5. The demo should measure and report how long it took (include units) to calculate the closest points, shortest path, and distance along the path (steps 2-4).
+Do not include the time to read data from `usa.graph` and initialize the graph, nor time waiting on the user to input cities.
+You can use whatever approach you like for timing, one popular example is [Java's `System.nanoTime()`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/System.html#nanoTime(), and you can see previous projects for examples measuring elapsed time.

+6. The demo should generate a visualization of the route calculated projected onto the map of the USA (see `images/usa.png` and `data/usa.vis`).
+You can do this using the [`Visualize` class](#the-visualize-class).

+You should **produce a recording demonstrating your use of `GraphDemo` in at most 5 minutes.** You can use whatever recording software you like.
+One free option is to simply start a zoom meeting with your free [Duke zoom account](https://oit.duke.edu/what-we-do/applications/zoom-meetings), share your screen, and record (see the [zoom recording documentation](https://support.zoom.us/hc/en-us/sections/200208179-Recording)).
+You can record locally and then upload somewhere, or you can record directly to the cloud and share a link to that later.

+In your recording, explain what you are doing and what the code is doing while running.
+You don't need to explain or look at the details of the implementation, but you do need to describe the functionality, similar to what is written above.
+Imagine that you are speaking to a user (maybe a friend or family member) who is **not** part of Compsci 201 but is interested in what your software does.
+If you have a partner, both partners should participate in the demo.

 See this video (TODO) for an example of a `GraphDemo` at work.